nativescript-community/ui-webview/README.md

-# @nota/nativescript-webview-ext
+# nativescript-advanced-webview

-Extended WebView for NativeScript which adds "x-local"-custom-scheme for loading local-files, handle events between WebView and NativeScript, JavaScript execution, injecting CSS and JS-files.
+Extended WebView for NativeScript which adds many options.
-Supports Android 19+ and iOS9+.
+The code is originally based on [nativescript-advanced-webview](https://github.com/Notalib/nativescript-advanced-webview)

 ## Features
 * Adds a custom-scheme handler for x-local:// to the webview for loading of resources inside the webview.